PavloChaikovskyi/DevOps/TASK2/Readme.md

 2. Clone repository from GitHub with website
 3. Add to this website Dockerfile and create docker image
 4. Run docker container on nginx server
+5. Install AWS CLI and add credentials
+6. Create s3 bucket
+7. Create backup script that include
+    - create a backup of the Docker container
+    - upload backup container to the s3 bucket
+    - remove local backup file
+8. Make sure that script executable
+9. Config Crontab to shedule backup

 ##### FIXED PROBLEMS